Yogesh-A-Gowda/Drivers-Virtual-Assistant/README.md

 TO RUN THIS PROJECT :
 Pre-requisites : a.
-User needs to install FFMPEG : https://servicedesk.imanage.com/helpdesk/tickets/81093 \n
+User needs to install FFMPEG : https://servicedesk.imanage.com/helpdesk/tickets/81093

                  b.
 INSTALL UV : https://www.youtube.com/watch?v=ZsN1-vvYP4c
 once UV is installed, execute following commands in CMD (in the project folder location)
 1. uv init --python python3.13.3 [version can be specified as per requirement]